fossasia/eventyay-tickets/README.rst

 License
 -------
 We publish `pretalx` under the terms of the Apache 2 License.
-See the LICENSE file for further information..
+See the LICENSE file for further information.

 The primary maintainer of this project is rixx_.
-See the AUTHORS file for a list of all the awesome folks who contributed to this project.
+See the CONTRIBUTORS file for a list of all the awesome folks who contributed to this project.

 .. |logo| image:: https://raw.githubusercontent.com/pretalx/pretalx/master/assets/favicon-32x32.png